GrantsTracks2121/hike-the-ministik-Nov2024/content/hikes/018-stove-lake-to-crossroads/index.md

           <ul class="tight-list">
             <li>Make your way past the gate and follow the short first leg due north.</li>
             <li>The trail turns sharply to the left (east) and continues to the "Open Gate" waypoint where you cross to the other side of the fence line you've been following.</li>
-            <li>Make sure you veer right at "Trail Fork".</li>
+            <li>Make sure you bear right at "Trail Fork".</li>
             <li>At "Old Gate", walk through the fence opening onto the single-track trail.</li>
             <li>Following the trail to the "'Crossroads' intersection" should be quite straightforward.</li>
-            <li>If a game trail intersects with the trail you're on, and you're ever in doubt, veer right.
+            <li>If a game trail intersects with the trail you're on, and you're ever in doubt, bear right.
 That will always be the correct choice.</li>
             <li>Take a break when you reach the "'Crossroads' intersection".</li>
             <li>Now all there is to do is return to the parking spot at "Stove Lake Trailhead", using the waypoints provided if you need them.</li>
             <li>Congratulations on completing the hike!</li>